Melvynx/JavaHangman/README.md

 # JavaHangman

-> Small Hangman project created in Java.
+Small Hangman 💀 project created in Java.

 ## Motivation

-To learn Java because I had tests on this language.
+To learn Java because I had tests on this language 👨‍🎓.

 ## Installation

 Clone the repository, open with `IntelliJ` and run the project.

+Made with ❤️ by me.